code-lab-org/tatc/README.md

 containers to install and run TAT-C.

 To enable the Cesium client-side geospatial visualization, your will require an access token from https://cesium.com/ion/tokens .
+After you create your account, you *must* add the Asset "Blue Marble Next Generation July, 2004" from the Asset Depot (ID 3845) to your assets.
 Paste your access token in a new file named `.env` in the root of this project in the following format:
 ```
 TATC_CESIUM_TOKEN=your alphanumeric access token here